insilica/gdc-spark-gitbook/drugs_and_methylation.md

 Epigenetics affect drug toxicity and efficacy.
 In some cases, specific epigenetic marks  make a good prognostic biomarker for cancer treatment. {Need a citation |todo}.
 In this example we will:

 1. Use gdc-core to download [TCGA methylation data](#abcd)
-2. Find patient treatments
+2. Find patient treatments / response
-3. Find patient adverse events
-4. Search for relationships between methylation and adverse events in the context of drug treatment.
+4. Search for relationships between methylation and response in the context of drug treatment.

 ###Downloading TCGA methylation data<a name="abcd"></a>
   At the time of writing, the GDC had not completed harmonizing methylation data.
 When the GDC incorporates a new data type it undergoes a harmonization procedure.
 Different  projects must conform to the same standards for harmonized data.